SunnyWorker/UberCadenceApplication/README.md

-Cadence и MySQL деплоятся в Докере.
+Cadence and MySQL deploy in Docker.
-Три сервиса деплоятся локально.
+ActivityWorker, WorkflowWorker and WorkflowLauncher - locally.